divvi-xyz/docs-v1/docs/protocol/rewards.md

 code used to calculate rewards and provides a method for builders to claim any pending rewards.

-## Aerodrome / Velodrome
+## Aerodrome

 Divvi distributes **100% of trading fees** of each referral to the referrer.
-For example, if My App refers user *0x123* and the user *0x123* completes a swap using Aerodrome or Velodrome, then Divvi will reward all trading fees from user *0x123's* swap to My App.
+For example, if My App refers user *0x123* and the user *0x123* completes a swap using Aerodrome, then Divvi will reward all trading fees from user *0x123's* swap to My App.

 Rewards contracts: coming soon.